tayspen72/BluetoothBlinker/README.md

 * PCB Layout
 * Initial Board Bring-Up and Verification
 * Firmware Development
+* Evaluate Rust in an embedded microcontroller application

 Plan
 Build a PCB project with a similar purpose to a manufacturer evalutation kit with the following requirements: